flucoma/flucoma-docs/doc/TransientSlice.rst

-:digest: Transient-Based Real-Time Audio Slicer
+:digest: Transient-Based Realtime Audio Slicer
 :species: slicer
 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulation
 :see-also: BufTransientSlice, AmpSlice, NoveltySlice, OnsetSlice
-:description: A real-time transient-based slice extractor
+:description: A realtime transient-based slice extractor
 :discussion:

   TransientSlice identifies slice points in a real time signal by implementing a "de-clicking" algorithm based on the assumption that a transient is a sample or series of samples that are anomalous when compared to surrounding samples.
 It creates a model of the time series of samples, so that when a given sample doesn't fit the model (its "error" or anomalous-ness goes above ``threshFwd``) it is determined to be a transient and a slice point is identified.

   The series of samples determined to be a transient will continue until the error goes below ``threshBack``, indicating that the samples are again more in-line with the model.

-  The process will return an audio steam with single sample impulses at estimated starting points of the different slices.
+  The process will return an audio stream with single sample impulses at estimated starting points of the different slices.

   The algorithm implemented is from chapter 5 of "Digital Audio Restoration" by Godsill, Simon J., Rayner, Peter J.W. with some bespoke improvements on the detection function tracking.